The Synthetic Hilbert Additive Group Scheme: Synthetic Chains and Cochains on the Circle

 \section{Synthetic Chains and Cochains on the Circle}

-In this section, we describe a canonical filtration on spherical chains and cochains on the circle, from the point of view of the even filtrations.
-In \S \ref{sec:filt_int_(co)chain} we review Postnikov filtrations on $\bZ[S^1]$ and $\bZ^{S^1}$ following \cite{Rak20}.
-In \S \ref{sec:even_filt_(co)chain}, we note that the Postnikov filtration on the former actually coincides with its even filtration and use this observation to construct the correct filtrations on $\bS[S^1]$ and $\bS^{S^1}$ for our purposes.
+In this section, we describe a canonical filtration on spherical chains and cochains on the circle, from the point of view even filtrations.
+In \S \ref{sec:filt_int_(co)chain}, we review Postnikov filtrations on integral chains and cochains of the circle following \cite{Rak20}.
+In \S \ref{sec:even_filt_(co)chain}, we note that the Postnikov filtration on the former actually coincides with its even filtration and use this observation to construct the correct filtrations on spherical chains and cochains of the circle for our purposes.